kyma-project/telemetry-manager/docs/user/integration/aws-cloudwatch/README.md

 ## Overview

 The Kyma Telemetry module supports you in ingesting logs, metrics and traces and integrating with observability backends in a convenient way.
 The following example outlines how to integrate with [Amazon CloudWatch](https://aws.amazon.com/cloudwatch) and [AWS X-Ray](https://aws.amazon.com/xray/) as backends.
-Since CloudWatch and X-Ray do not support OTLP ingestion natively, you must additionally deploy the [AWS Distro for OpenTelemetry](https://aws-otel.github.io).
+Fluent Bit ingests logs directly into CloudWatch using the [Amazon CloudWatch output plugin](https://docs.fluentbit.io/manual/pipeline/outputs/cloudwatch).
+Since CloudWatch and X-Ray do not support OTLP ingestion natively, the Metric Gateway and Trace Gateway must first ingest the OTLP Metrics and OTLP Traces into the [AWS Distro for OpenTelemetry](https://aws-otel.github.io).
+Then, the AWS Distro converts the OTLP Metrics and OTLP Traces to the format required by CloudWatch and X-Ray respectively and ingests the metrics into CloudWatch and traces into X-Ray.

 ![overview](../assets/cloudwatch.drawio.svg)